Microgreens: Nutrition, Benefits, Risks, And More

 Studies found that bioactive compounds in broccoli microgreens may help reduce the risk of several chronic diseases, including type-2 diabetes (14).
 Another study by the Wrocław University of Environmental and Life Sciences (Poland) found that microgreens have high carotenoid and chlorophyll content and exhibit higher anti-diabetic activity than sprouts (15).

-Aqueous fenugreek microgreen extract was found to inhibit α-amylase (an enzymei XProteins that act as biological catalysts and help accelerate chemical reactions essential for the body's metabolism. that breaks down carbohydrates).
+Aqueous fenugreek microgreen extract was found to inhibit α-amylase (an enzymei Proteins that act as a biological catalyst and help accelerate chemical reactions essential for the body's metabolism. that break down carbohydrates that breaks down carbohydrates).
 This helps slow down carbohydrate metabolism and keeps blood sugar levels in control (16).
+Apart from fenugreek, arugula is also said to be beneficial for people with diabetes.
+Arugula benefits include being an excellent source of antioxidants.
+It is low in carbs and sugar content, which makes it perfect for people trying to reduce their blood sugar levels.

 4. May Help Treat Alzheimer’s Disease